 But we weren’t done yet, the actual reception was held in the local hall, with small stage for the band.
 A large dancing area in the middle and communal tables around the sides, all decked out for the wedding.
 And of course our meal featured many options including the ubiquitous Romanian cabbage rolls.

-You can see a few snippets of this traditional wedding by playing this short video:
+You can see a few snippets of this traditional wedding by watching the video in this article.

 Traditional Romanian Clothing